String Comparison in C

 String comparison in C is crucial in applications like password verification and plagiarism detection.
 It involves methods like using the strcmp() function, manual comparisons, pointers, and recursion.
 Understanding how strcmp() works and its alternatives is key to efficiently comparing strings and determining their lexicographical order.

-Understanding String Comparison in C
+Understanding String Comparison of Two Strings in C

 Ever wondered how the websites check if the passwords match when you sign up or how the software detects if there's any plagiarism, or how the spam filtering in your mail works?